mapbox/hpp-skel/README.md

 ```

 ## Customize
-Easily use this skeleton as a starting off point for a _new_ custom project:
+Easily use this skeleton as a starting off point.

 ### Start new project
 ```